 Friday, September 24 REGGIO CALABRIA, ITALY

-Reggio Calabria, on the tip of the boot of mainland Italy, overlooks the Strait of Messina, with incredible views over Sicily and the Etna volcano.
-This morning, tour the National Museum of Magna Grecia, which boasts a superb collection of prehistoric Greco-Roman and medieval antiques.
-View: the stunning Head of a Philosopher, considered the only Greek portrait head in existence, and the Riace Bronzes, in the sea in 1972.
-Stop at the nearby and less-visited Pinacoteca Civica Di Reggio Calabria, the civic art museum, where works by Antonello da Messina, Mattia Preti, and other well-known artists are on display.
-Also take a stroll on the city’s scenic promenade, described the Italian poet Gabriele d’Annunzio as “the most beautiful kilometer in Italy.”
-Tonight, the captain hosts a farewell dinner and reception.
+Arrive in Reggio Calabria, on the tip of the boot of mainland Italy.
+This morning, tour the National Museum of Magna Græcia, which hosts superb prehistoric, Greco-Roman, and medieval antiques.
+View the stunning Head of a Philosopher, considered the only Greek portrait head in existence, and the Riace Bronzes, heroic nude statues of Greek warriors found in the sea in 1972.
+Stop at the nearby and less-visited Pinacoteca Civica Di Reggio Calabria, the civic art museum featuring works by Antonello da Messina, Mattia Preti, and other well-known artists.
+Also take a stroll on the city’s scenic promenade, described as “the most beautiful kilometer in Italy.”
+This afternoon, sail the mythic Strait of Messina.
+Tonight, gather for the captain’s farewell dinner and reception.

 Saturday, September 25 PALERMO / DISEMBARK / RETURN